aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 Deno uses a subset of the JSON file located at the following URL at the NPM registry and calls it `registry.json`.

-Deno requires this file to be present for all directly imported NPM packages.
+Deno requires this file to be present for all NPM packages.
-The `.specifiers` field in the lock file, tells us, which packages were directly imported.

 **URL**: